Benefits and Dangers of Educational Technology

 I feel as an educator that the ultimate objective is to move students beyond basic skills and into higher level knowledge as these levels will give students an indication of how to apply this knowledge in the real world.

 Technology in the classroom is an enormous key to this process, technology not only has a tremendous value in education it has become common place.
 Teachers need to include technology in the curriculum when it is required or enhances the lesson plan.
 However teachers need to use their experience as leaders in the classroom to make sure to use technology as a tool, and not as a crutch to keep students engaged.
-A hammer is just a paper weight unless it is used.
-Technology tools are the same way; they can be used in a number of ways.
+A hammer is just a paper weight unless it is used. are the same way; they can be used in a number of ways.

 Technology has changed education.
 It has made it easier for schools to save data of student scores and for later comparison.
 Technology has made it easier for teachers to display information through the use of video, web sites, wikis, search engines, and countless other tools.
 Technology helps to engage students by making learning exciting and fun.
 Part of the systematic process for education I believe is the goal for constant improvement.
 We currently live in an era of near constant technological improvement.
 I believe if schools integrate new technology into instruction at a steady and balanced pace, they will not only keep up with learning but move ahead.

 But there are dangers and problems with technology as well.
 Inappropriate material is only a click away as literally millions of web sites are out there that students and in my opinion adults should not be accessing.
 Furthermore though a web site itself may have proper content, the advertising on the site may be inappropriate for younger people.